datadiversitylab/LabOps/README.md

 # Objective

-Below you can find a set of necessary steps for setting up Mattermost in a self hosted environent in reference to: PAPER TITLE
+Below you can find a set of necessary steps for setting up the set of selfhosted tools referenced in: The modern collaboratory: A self-hosted workflow of open source tools for efficient collaboration within research labs

 # Remarks